-In one of our latest blogs, we highlighted that Google - among other search engines - makes up 55% of candidate’s job searches.
-In fact, in 2017, Google launched its very own Google for Jobs suite in America, and shortly afterwards, included a dedicated job search tool as part of the suite.
-Since then, the feature has been rolled out internationally.
+It’s no wonder, then, that in 2017, Google launched its very own Google for Jobs suite in America, and included a dedicated job search tool as part of the suite shortly afterwards.

-Part of how this platform works is by allowing recruitment agencies to consolidate the roles they advertise on their own website’s job boards with Google for Jobs, putting those recruitment agencies at a significant advantage:
+Part of how this platform works is by allowing recruitment agencies to consolidate the roles they advertise on their own website’s job boards with Google for Jobs, putting those recruitment agencies at a significant advantage.

-This feature has been especially helpful for recruitment agencies over the last couple of years, particularly in light of the competitive climate associated with the candidate market.
-However, competitiveness creeps in here too (amongst those using it and between users and non-users), meaning that many recruitment agencies are questioning how to write a job advert in a way that places it high in Google’s rankings and gets seen by/attracts the right sort of candidates.
+However, competitiveness creeps in here too, meaning that many recruitment agencies are questioning how to write a job advert in a way that places it high in Google’s rankings and ensures it gets seen by the right sort of candidates.

-Stage 1: Posting the Job
+Stage 1: Posting the job

 Step A: Keywords

-Keyword research is one of the most fundamental aspects of your job posting appearing high up in Google rankings.
 Start by thinking about what kinds of terms your ideal candidates will be typing in to Google in order to find your job.
 For example, if you work in financial recruitment, you might consider terms such as:

 - Financial management jobs